RedisLabs/redislabs-docs/content/rv/concepts/clustering.md

 ### Standard Hashing Policy

-When using the standard hashing policy, a Redis Enterprise VPC cluster behaves like the standard, open-source Redis cluster, and hashing is performed as follows:
+When using the standard hashing policy, a Redis Cloud Pro cluster behaves like the standard, open-source Redis cluster, and hashing is performed as follows: